 Response to Committee Recommendations

-- The State Conservationist will inform the STAC as to the decisions made in response to all Committee recommendations within 90 days. - Notification will be made in writing to all STAC members.
+- The State Conservationist will inform the State Technical Advisory Committee of the decisions made in response to all Committee recommendations within 90 days. - Notification will be made in writing to all STAC members.

 Annual Review of MNSTAC